Douglas Stevenson BD (Hons), DipMin, DipHE, MCOSCA, MBACP

 £20 per hour for students in full-time education or for those unemployed or on Income Support.

 £30 per hour with a £30 deposit which will be returned at the end of therapy unless there is a cancellation without notification.
 I have a PayPal card reader if you find this a more convenient way of paying.
-This is for Face to Face therapy, in a counselling room.
+This is for one to one therapy, in a counselling room.

 £40 for outdoor therapy.